doublerobotics/d3-sdk/README.md

-# Double 3 Developer Examples
+# Double 3 Developer SDK

 First, your Double 3 will need to be put into developer mode.
 Please contact support@doublerobotics.com to do this.